jaclx5/5-min-ds/_posts/2023-10-28-sequence_alignments_1.md

 The good news is that we can easily quantify the _goodness_ (pun no intended) of any alignment.
 We can even identify the best alignment of all, i.e., the "Optimal Alignment".

-The less good news is that the challenge of finding the optimal alignment between a pair of sequences is a computationally hard problem [[3]](#note3), which renders optimal alignment algorithms impractical for really big sequences (e.g. genome size sequences).
+The less good news is that the challenge of finding the optimal alignment between a pair of sequences is a computationally hard problem <a name="3eton"/>[[3]](#note3), which renders optimal alignment algorithms impractical for really big sequences (e.g. genome size sequences).

 The balance between obtaining the optimal alignment for limited size sequences or an approximate alignment for big sequences, led to the development of several types of alignment algorithms: